- 1 Savings Vs. Money Market Accounts

 Where To Get The Best Interest Rates?

-I’ve searched through all the best rates from credit unions, local/national traditional banks, and online banks.
+We’ve searched through all the best rates from credit unions, local/national traditional banks, and online banks.
 Credit unions and traditional banks operate via brick-and-mortar locations and accumulate more overhead costs.
 They simply can not compete with the rates provided by online banks.

 Online banking is trending up and more consumers are taking advantage of the benefits.
 Most people just haven’t learned about the higher rates, or are just more comfortable with big local banks.
 In terms of deposit security concerns, remember that your deposits are FDIC insured from all the banks listed on this page.
 Most of these online banks have been around for years or decades, and many are actually just the online division of a bigger, established banking group.
 Once you start looking at the rates provided by internet-only banks, you’ll find they’re better with all accounts – Checking, CDs, IRAs, etc.